mdtalhamohsin/mdtalhamohsin.github.io/_pages/research.md

 ### Sequential De-Scaling and Operational Governance

-This work develops a dynamic operational governance framework for sequential de-scaling and exit decisions in operations and supply chains.
-The study examines how organizations adapt governance structures and operational relationships under changing environmental and strategic conditions.
+This work develops a dynamic operational governance framework for sequential de-scaling and exit decisions in ICU operations.
+We examine how organizations adapt governance structures and operational relationships under changing environmental and strategic conditions.

 ### Explainable Decision Systems in Healthcare Analytics